 Taipei China helping the Bank’s TC projects in sustainable resource management, intelligent transportation systems, the information technology-related knowledge economy as well as the corporate sector through funding for the Small Business Support (SBS) and the Women in Business programmes.

-In 2013, it replenished the bilateral TaiwanBusiness-EBRD Technical Cooperation Fund with US$ 1.5 million and the Early Transition Countries (ETC) Fund, to which Taipei China was one of the founding contributors, with US$ 500,000.
+In 2014, it replenished the bilateral TaiwanBusiness-EBRD Technical Cooperation Fund with US$ 1.75 million and the Early Transition Countries (ETC) Fund, to which Taipei China was one of the founding contributors, with US$ 250,000.
+In addition, Taipei China has become a member to the SEMED Multi-Donor Account and it contributed US$ 671,500 for supporting TC activities in the southern eastern Mediterranean.

 In 1994, the EBRD and the International Cooperation and Development Fund (Taiwan ICDF), the bilateral executing agency of Taipei China’s foreign assistance programme, extended their cooperation in support of the MSME sector in countries where the EBRD works.